cbertelegni/fever-challenge-api-py/README.md

 * **make tests**: Run the tests application
 * **make coverage**: Run the test coverage for the application
     * Open `./htmlcov/index.html` in a browser to see the test coverage for this aplication

+## Knowed issued and Considerations:

+* The `base_event_id="444"` has a bug in the date.
+I don't know if that's on purpose.
+* The data update must be from a celery worker, for a faster implementation the data update is on demand from an exposed method in the API
+* The tests fail the first time they are run through the migrations, you have to run the command again.

 ____________